spring-cloud/spring-cloud-kubernetes/README.md

 This project provides an implementation of [Discovery Client](https://github.com/spring-cloud/spring-cloud-commons/blob/master/spring-cloud-commons/src/main/java/org/springframework/cloud/client/discovery/DiscoveryClient.java) for [Kubernetes](http://kubernetes.io).
 This allows you to query Kubernetes endpoints *(see [services](http://kubernetes.io/docs/user-guide/services/))* by name.
+A service is typically exposed by the Kubernetes API server as a collection of endpoints which represent `http`, `https` addresses that a client can access from a Spring Boot application running as a pod.
+This discovery feature is also used by the Spring Cloud Kubernetes Ribbon or Zipkin projects to fetch respectively the list of the endpoints defined for an application to be load balanced or the Zipkin servers available to send the traces or spans.

 This is something that you get for free just by adding the following dependency inside your project:

 ```xml